Javialonqv/Source-API/README.md

 ## SourceConfig.json file
 There's a file called `SourceConfig.json` that can be inside of every project inside of the solution (created by you, such as the App project).\
 This file contains some needed data:\
-`loggerEnabled` specifies if the Source Logger needs to be initialized, useful for debugging.
+`loggerEnabled` Specifies if the Source Logger needs to be initialized, useful for debugging.
 By default is `true`.\
-`mainAppProjName` specifies the name of the project where the Main method is located.
+`mainAppProjName` Specifies the name of the project where the Main method is located.
 By default is `App`.\
-`mainMethodClassName` specifies the name of the class where the Main method is located.
+`mainMethodClassName` Specifies the name of the class where the Main method is located.
 By default is `Program`.

 ## Content Folder
 This folder is located **ONLY** in the Main App Project (defined by the SourceConfig.json file).\